Military aerodrome traffic zone

 A military aerodrome traffic zone (MATZ) is the airspace surrounding a military aerodrome in the United Kingdom.

 Purpose

-Military aerodrome traffic zones have been established as detailed by the UK AIS in the IAIP ENR 2.1.
+Military aerodrome traffic zones have been established as detailed by the UK AIS and are listed in ENR 6-17.
 They provide protection to military aircraft traffic in the critical stages of circuit, landing and takeoff.

 A MATZ airspace classification is the same as the airspace classification within which it lies, mostly class G (open airspace) in the UK.
 In the centre of the MATZ is an aerodrome traffic zone, ATZ.

 The MATZ airspace has no legal recognised status under the UK Air Navigation Order (ANO) for civil pilots and no prior permission is required to enter it.
 For safety and good airmanship, pilots are strongly encouraged to obtain 2-way radio communications with the controlling air traffic service before transitting the airspace.